cbcrc/koco-validation/README.md

-# Knockout Bootstrap Validation
+# koco validation

-A small set of binding handlers and extenders to support Bootstrap validations.
+A set of utilities to help with Bootstrap & Knockout-Validation.

 ## Installation

-    bower install knockout-bootstrap-validation
+    bower install koco-validation

 ## Features